 - Outdoor air pollution - minimising its impact on indoor air quality, dealing with the effects on buildings - (i.e. the degradation and biodeterioration of building facades), - predicting pollutant emission and dispersion, measuring air pollutants, and controlling dust from construction and demolition sites.

 - Air quality monitoring - measuring a wide range of air pollutants, including gases, particles and VOCs.
-Measurements are used to demonstrate compliance with current health-related and environmental standards, and also for troubleshooting and providing solutions for buildings with air quality problems.
+Measurements are used to demonstrate compliance with current health-related and environmental standards, and also for troubleshooting for buildings with air quality problems.